yesil/avalanche-docs-beta/docs/learn/platform-overview/staking.md

 ### Is there a tool to check the health of a validator?

 Yes, enter your node ID [here](https://stats.avax.network/dashboard/validator-health-check).
-More information about this tool can be found [here](../../build/tools/avalanche-stats#validator-health-check).

 ### How is it determined whether a validator receives a staking reward?